Phillip Wehrman, PT, DPT

 In his free time, Phil enjoys spending time with his wife and their two children, doing research, fishing, hunting, and traveling.

 A native of Bay City, Michigan, Danielle is a transplant to Denver as of the summer of 2015.
-With almost a decade of experience in rehabilitation practices, and a Bachelor’s degree in Psychology, Danielle has been an integral part of facilitating all facets of care for our clients and patients.
+With almost a decade of experience in rehabilitation practices, and a Bachelor’s degree in Psychology, Danielle is an integral part of facilitating all facets of care and communication for our clients and patients.

 As the Clinic Manager and Administrator at LoDo Physical Therapy, she is focused on delivering top-tier client service and is happy to assist you with all of your financial, scheduling, and other needs.
-Dedicated to ensure an efficient and comfortable visit, patient care is her utmost priority and she understands how important it is to have a staff you can trust, in all aspects of rehabilitation therapy.
-As a former classically trained dancer, and current teacher, she understands just how much of a priority full body functionality really
+Dedicated to ensure an efficient and comfortable visit, patient care is her utmost priority.
+She understands how important it is to have a practice you can trust, in all aspects of rehabilitation therapy.
+As a former classically trained dancer and current teacher, she understands just how much of a priority full body functionality really

 Danielle currently resides in City Park West, with her boyfriend, their two dogs and cat.
-Her interests include watching college & professional sports (particularly- The University of Michigan), hiking, being outdoors, trying new restaurants, spending time with friends, and exploring all the Denver and Colorado have to offer.
+Her interests include watching college & professional sports (particularly- The University of Michigan), hiking, working on home projects, camping, trying new restaurants, spending time with friends, and exploring all the Denver and Colorado have to offer.